dxmh/zmk-architeuthis-dux/README.md

 ## How do I use this firmware?

-Ready-to-flash firmware files for nice!nano can be downloaded from the latest build on the GitHub "[Actions][8]" tab.
+Ready-to-flash firmware files for many MCU boards can be downloaded from the latest build on the GitHub "[Actions][8]" tab.

 A very simple QWERTY keymap is provided which is useful for ensuring a new keyboard is functional.
 To make your own customisations to the keymap, simply [fork this repo][7] and modify [`config/architeuthis_dux.keymap`](config/architeuthis_dux.keymap); GitHub will then build your ready-to-flash firmware in the GitHub "Actions" tab of your own repo.